mapoztate/unessay/README.md

 types of natural selection
 sexual selection: females chose males and males pcik certain traits which pref

+Is similar, but that genetic bottleneck is random, while natural selection is due to specific traits

 <h2 href="#mutation">Mutation </h2>
 * New development of new allele, only source